dag-andersen/khaos-monkey/README.md

 ## Opt-in

 This feature means you can make the monkey target individual pod in any namespace by adding the label `khaos-enabled: "true"` to to the pod.
-If this label exist on a pod it doesn't matter if it inside in the namespaces specified by `--target-namespaces` or not.
+If this label exists on a pod it doesn't matter if it is inside in the namespaces specified by `--target-namespaces` or not.

 *Opt-in deployment example*:
 ```yaml